%20(2).png)

 Carry your own cutlery.
 Bilions of plastic forks, knives and spoons are thrown away each year.

-Use biodegradeable dog poop and kitty litter disposal baggies
+Use biodegradeable dog poop baggies and flushable kitty litter.
+If needed kitty litter baggies are also available.

 Use a stapleless stapler

 Compost.
-Use your own kitchen counter or backyard composter, or compost bins provided by your town or city.
+It's as easy as pie.
+A compost pail on your kitchen countertop is all you need.
+Empty collected food scraps into your own kitchen counter or backyard composter, or compost bins provided by your town or city.

 A simple small bucket or compostable bag in your kitchen to hold all your food scraps will eliminate the need to use plastic bags to line your trash bin.

-Food packaging and other dry waste can go directly into your home trash bin , and then be emptied into building, home or town trash receptacle.
+Food packaging and other dry waste can go directly into your home trash bin, then be emptied into a building, home or town trash receptacle.
 No plastic bag to line trash bin is needed.

 Use your in-sink garbage disposal.
 Feed carrot tops and other greens you aren't planning to eat to your local animals.
-As much as possible, do not throw food in the garbage.
+Do not throw food in the garbage.

 Turn off your engine if you are idling more than 10 seconds.
 Choose walking, bicycling, using a kick scooter, or public transportation whenever possible over driving.